THP Tracker: The Fight for Temporary Hazard Pay

 April 2025 – Decision Rendered

-Those employed by the Department of Corrections and Rehabilitation between March 5, 2020, and March 25, 2022, will receive twenty-five percent (25%) Temporary Hazard Pay for all hours worked during the specified period.
+Those employed by the Department of Corrections and Rehabilitation between March 5, 2020, and March 25, 2022, will receive a twenty-five percent (25%) Temporary Hazard Pay differential for all hours worked during the specified period.
 This reflects the severe hazards faced during the pandemic in the close and overcrowded quarters of Hawaii’s jails and prisons.

 Payment Update for Members